sigoden/argc-completions/README.md

 bash ./scripts/download-tools.sh
 ```

-> On Windows OS, you may run it with git bash.
+> Run on git bash for Windows.

 ### 3. setup shell

 Argc-Completions supports a lot of shells.
-Different shells have different configurations.
+Different shells need different configurations.

 Run the following script to see how to setup shell:

 ```sh
 bash ./scripts/setup-shell.sh
 ```

-> On Windows OS, you may run it with git bash.

 ## Generate custom completion script